Can Food Allergies Cause Vomiting In Babies?

 But if your child starts vomiting immediately after eating a food, and exhibits hives or other food allergy symptoms, their vomiting is likely from an immediate-type food allergy.
 (For a full breakdown of immediate-type food allergy symptoms, please read our previous article on baby allergic reaction symptoms.)

-Still, vomiting can have other causes --- and you also need to know the difference between vomiting and spitting up before assuming that your child is vomiting due to a food allergy.
+You also need to know the difference between vomiting and spitting up before assuming that your child is vomiting due to a food allergy.

 Vomiting Vs. Spitting Up